apache/flink/docs/apis/streaming_guide.md

 }
 {% endhighlight %}

 Some operators might need the information when a checkpoint is fully acknowledged by Flink to communicate that with the outside world.
-In this case see the `flink.streaming.api.checkpoint.CheckpointComitter` interface.
+In this case see the `flink.streaming.api.checkpoint.CheckpointNotifier` interface.

 ### Checkpointed interface